Hema177/Final-Year-Project/README.md

 # Final-Year-Project
 Project Title: Crypto Pharmacy- Blockchain Based Pharmacy Supply Chain

-Description: To enhance the approach of traditional supply chain management using blockchain to ensure source to customer traceability and tracking which solves the threat of counterfeit medicines and improves customer service.
+Description: Cryptopharmacy, also known as crypto-pharmacy or online pharmacy using cryptocurrencies, refers to the practice of purchasing medications and healthcare products through online platforms using digital currencies like Bitcoin, Ether, or other cryptocurrencies.
+It combines the convenience of online shopping with the use of decentralized digital currencies for transactions.